We All Have a Life Purpose

-Finding your life purpose: 25 Discovery Questions
+How to Find your Life Purpose: 25 Discovery Questions

 So how do you actually find this purpose, if you really have no idea what it could be?
 It’s about asking the right questions, and asking them from the right place and with the right intent.
 These are my 25 discovery questions for you.
-Over time, I’ve asked my lovely clients a variety of these questions, and I teach the applicable parts in the upcoming Smart Exit Blueprint course and today, I want to share them with you.
+Over time, I’ve asked my lovely clients a variety of these questions, and I teach the applicable parts in the Smart Exit Blueprint course and today, I want to share them with you.

 This is a more analytical approach to finding your purpose.
 The answers to these questions will contain your life purpose.